-The national deadline, circa October 5, does not directly apply to students, who must apply for nomination through the University by the campus or internal deadline.
+The national deadline, circa October 5, does not directly apply to students, who must apply for nomination through the University by the campus deadline.

-Completed applications must be submitted to SF State's fellowship advisor, ADM 211, by noon on September 3, 2013.
+Completed applications must be submitted to SF State's fellowship advisor, Grad Stop Reception, ADM 250, by Noon on August 1 annually.